WordPress/performance/README.md

 ## Quick Start
 In order to get started contributing to the project you have to follow the next steps:
-1. Fork the repository
+1. Fork the repository.
-2. Clone the fork locally
+2. Clone the fork locally.
-3. Run `composer install` in the project folder
+3. Run `composer install` in the project folder.
-4. Run `npm install` in the project folder
+4. Run `npm install` in the project folder.
-5. Start the development environment by running `npm run wp-env start`
+5. Start the development environment by running `npm run wp-env start`.
-6. Login using `admin` and `password`
+6. Login using `admin` and `password`.

 The details about how the environment works can be found here [here](https://make.wordpress.org/core/2020/03/03/wp-env-simple-local-environments-for-wordpress/) <br>
 More details about getting started [here](./docs/Getting-started.md)